shibam17/todolist/README.md

     todo.classList.toggle("completed");
   }
   ```
-  In the above code we did not do much only just added the class of `completed` to the parent element.
+  In the above code, we did not do much only just added the class of `completed` to the parent element.

 The result till now! :star: